 To be eligible to petition for residency as a parent you must have:

-- An undergraduate student under 23 years of age prior to the start of classes
+- An undergraduate student under 22 years of age prior to the start of classes;

-- The parent/legal guardian, must be living in Colorado for 12 consecutive months prior to the start of classes
+- The parent/legal guardian, must be living in Colorado for a minimum of 12 consecutive months prior to the start of classes;

 If you believe you meet the requirements outlined above you can complete the PARENT PETITION.